 Each week's Module has a reading assignment; usually this is one chapter from the free online textbook.
 While you are doing your reading, you can go to that Module's Reading Questions page and complete the questions as you come across the answers.
 This is a good way to keep up with your reading and get part of your week's work done at the same time!
-There are 11 weeks of reading assignments (one per Module), and each weeks's assignment has multiple "Parts".
-The lowest 4 Parts will be dropped before I calculate the final grade.
+There are 11 weeks of reading assignments (one per Module), and the lowest week's Reading Questions score will be dropped before I calculate the final grade.